Middle Years Festival

 Mission Statement

-SDA's Middle Years Drama Festival will celebrate drama in our schools and offer opportunities for growth and development for both students and teachers in a non-competitive environment.
+SDA's Middle Years Drama Festival celebrates child and youth drama, offering opportunities for growth and development for both students and teachers in a non-competitive environment.

 Middle Years Objectives